Setting License

 How to Apply a License

-To activate your purchased Wordize product, follow one of the options below.
+To activate your purchased Wordize product, use the SetLicense method and one of the options below.

 - Obtain the license file (.lic) after purchase.